-Alexander Pierre and Sanna Colling, aka Stockholm pop duo Anti Pony, have just released their debut EP Alexander, four songs of rolling psychedelic pop that have some of the best choruses we’ve heard this (admittedly very young) year.
+Alexander Pierre and Sanna Colling, aka Stockholm pop duo Anti Pony released their debut EP Alexander in January, four songs of rolling psychedelic pop that have some of the best choruses we’ve heard this year.
 We caught up with them via mail to find out all about it.

 So you arrived with the ‘I Go Places’ single in 2014, and then there was a long gap before you returned with ‘Under The Palm Trees’ and then ‘Broken Dreams’ in the second half of 2016, and eventually this EP.
 What was behind the pause?